Mindarlynn/keilo/README.md

 ```
 ## user authentication
 ### server
-Server have to import user file to use authentication.
+server have to import user file to use authentication.
 #### example format
 ```json
 {